Classes of poultry

 Pullets should weigh approximately 1.25 to 1.55 kg at the start of egg production.

-If pullets are raised in a windowless barn which is light-tight, the day length should be controlled with a time-clock.
-During the brooding and rearing period (one to 20 weeks), day length can be held at eight to 10 hours of light or gradually reduced from 12 to 13 hours of light per day to eight to 10 hours by six weeks of age (Table 1).
+If pullets are raised in a windowless barn that is light-tight, the day length should be controlled with a time-clock.
+During the brooding and rearing period control of light and dark periods are important for the health and welfare of the birds.
+Chicks require a minimum of two consecutive hours of daylight for each 24-hour period, as continuous light can have a negative impact on eye development and the bird's ability to rest.
+Periods of darkness can be gradually increased to a minimum of six hours for every 24-hour period by two weeks of age. at this age the birds will require a minimum of 16 hours of light for every 24-hour period.
 To bring the pullets into production at 18 to 20 weeks of age, light should be increased abruptly to 12 hours per day and then be gradually increased to 16 hours.
 Once egg production has been stimulated with increased lighting, the day length should not be reduced, or egg production will decline.

 A temperature range of 12 to 26 C is suitable for hens during egg production.
+However, the temperature should be adjusted based on the behaviour of the flock.
+Hens that are too cold will huddle together and those that are too hot will pant and spread their wings.
 Hot temperatures may decrease feed intake and reduce egg production.
-Hens will increase feed intake in temperatures colder than 12 C in order to meet energy requirements.
-Cold temperatures may decrease egg production, and in extreme cases, freeze combs and feet.
+Hens will increase feed intake in temperatures colder than 12 C to meet energy requirements.
+Cold temperatures may decrease egg production and, in extreme cases, freeze combs and feet.
 Temperatures should never go below freezing.

 Nests and perches